-Students are expected to prepare for, attend, and participate in all courses for which they are registered.
+Students are expected to prepare, attend, and participate in all courses for which they are registered.
 Online courses are considered no different from face-to-face courses in regard to class attendance.
+Courses do not start or become available on Moodle until the official start date posted for each program.
 Class attendance/participation is defined as participation in a weekly academically related activity.
 Class attendance in online courses will be stated in the individual course syllabus.
 Academically related activities may include: discussion forum posting, online test/quizzes, reflection, assignment, email, field trip, telephone call or electronic communication regarding the course.